CDRT/mk_docs/docs/ref/bios/settings/thinkpad/intelligentsecurity.md

 1. **On** - Default.
 2. Off

+!!! info ""
-!> System will enforce BIOS settings if set to `Off`.
+    System will enforce BIOS settings if set to `Off`.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|